How to Get Rid of Ants

-Identification: the Odorous house ant is about 2 to 3 mm in length; of uniform black to brown in colour and if crushed, has a distinct rotten odour, like rancid butter.
+Identification: the Odorous house ant is about 2 to 3 mm in length; of uniform black to brown in color and if crushed, has a distinct rotten odor, like rancid butter.

 Biology: Odorous house ant colonies can contain around 10,000 ants and contain numerous reproductive females, that can establish subsidiary colonies.
 Ants from different colonies are not aggressive toward each other.

 Identification: The workers are all the same size about 1/16 inch long.
-Yellow or honey-coloured.
+Yellow or honey-colored.
 They have 12-segmented antennae with A 3-segmented club.

 Nesting sites: They build their nests in wall and cabinet voids, behind baseboards, inside hollow curtain rods and in folds of sheets, clothes or paper.

-Nesting sites: they most often build their nests outside, in moist wood, soil, wigs and branches, but some species will readily infest timbers in buildings.
+Nesting sites: they most often build their nests outside, in moist wood, soil, twigs, and branches, but some species will readily infest timbers in buildings.

-Identification: uniformly dull brown coloured.
+Identification: uniformly dull brown colored.
 Workers are all the same size, about 1/8-inch long.
-Thorax uneven in shape when viewed from side.
-They emit musty odour when crushed.
+Thorax uneven in shape when viewed from the side.
+They emit a musty odor when crushed.

-Nesting sites: Outdoors in soil, under wood, slabs, debris, mulch or in cavities of trees and shrubs.
+Nesting sites: Outdoors in the soil, underwood, slabs, debris, mulch or in cavities of trees and shrubs.
 Shallow, 1-2 inch deep mounds in open, often distributed habitats, either moist or dry.

 See our Pest Control Auckland Specials